 Do I Need to Go to Court If I File for Bankruptcy in Pennsylvania?

-If you are contemplating filing for bankruptcy in Pennsylvania, you don’t have to worry that going to court will consume much of your time.
+If you are contemplating filing for bankruptcy in Pennsylvania, you do not have to worry that going to court will consume much of your time.
 Laws of civil procedure govern bankruptcy filings in different ways than traditional civil cases.
 The U.S. Bankruptcy Code provides a structure where court appearances are situation-specific.
 Hearings requiring a client’s presence usually occur when there are concerns legal rights at stake can be violated without proper judicial review.
-Since bankruptcy filings can involve individualized plans or payment schedules, the U.S. Bankruptcy Code doesn’t require you to go to court every time there is a modification of no real consequence to the rights of either party.
+Since bankruptcy filings can involve individualized plans or payment schedules, the U.S. Bankruptcy Code does not require you to go to court every time there is a modification of no real consequence to the rights of either party.
 Moreover, if a court hearing is needed and you are required to attend, you will be notified well in advance; this will depend mostly on issues related to the type of bankruptcy you file or if there is a dispute requiring judicial review.
 Also, every district in Pennsylvania implements its own rules when it comes to court hearings.

 Here the attorneys of Young Marr and Associates explain the nuances of a frequently asked question: do clients need to go to court in Pennsylvania after filing a bankruptcy petition?
 As seasoned bankruptcy practitioners with a track record of 30 years and 10,000 successful filings, we understand that having to go to court is a major concern for individuals seeking bankruptcy protection.